skutludag15/Optimal-Location-For-Warehouses/README.md

 We also implemented the capability to read from files and time computation related functions.

 This part is completed by Can Koz and Batuhan Acar.

+Greedy Algorithm:
+For this case, the algorithm decides if there should be selected k warehouses, it selects the best one first then select the second one according with the first one until all k warehouses are selected.
+The time complexity of this algorithm is O((k*n)^2) and the space complexity is O(n).
+This part is designed and written by Serkan Kutludağ and Yarkın Gazi.